Ruan191/Basic-IO/README.md

 # How to setup

-First you will need to download the BIO.dll
+First you will need to download the BIO.rar file at https://github.com/Ruan191/Basic-IO/blob/master/BIO.rar.
+After you have downloaded the file feel free to extract the file anywhere you want on you PC